tnichols217/notes/CSDS 391/Textbook/13 - Probabilistic Reasoning.md

 ### Nodes

-- Each node contains outputs of th
+- Each node contains probabilities for the domain of the distribution given the parents of the node
+- Contains parents which are what a